yibo-geomatique/dashboard/Data/Datasets.md

 ## FR-STR-FUA-Building-2011
 * Building data from BDTopo on the functional area of the city Strasbourg in 2011
 * Provenance : the generic process is described here [the process](/Processes/DataPreProcessing/PreProcessing.md).
-For this dataset, the downloaded departments are :
+For this dataset, the downloaded departments are : La Moselle (57), Le Haut-Rhin (68) et Le Bas-Rhin (67).
 * Usage : used to derive Evolution data between 2011 and 2021
 * Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

 ## FR-STR-FUA-Building-2021
 * Building data from BDTopo on the functional area of the city Strasbourg in 2021
-* Provenance : described in detail in [the process](/Processes/DataPreProcessing/PreProcessing.md)
+* Provenance : described in detail in [the process](/Processes/DataPreProcessing/PreProcessing.md).
+For this dataset, the downloaded departments are : La Moselle (57), Le Haut-Rhin (68) et Le Bas-Rhin (67).
 * Usage : used to derive Evolution data between 2011 and 2021
 * Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)